Your Position: Home - Multilayer PCB - Lead-Free HASL

 Why is lead-free HASL used?

-• Damage due to additional thermal deviations
+• Damage from thermal fluctuations

 Coating thickness